Protecting De-identified Documents from Search-based Linkage Attacks: Limitations

 Another assumption that underlies the proposed approach is that we have access to a collection $\mathcal{D}$ of original documents that constitute a "pool" from which the de-identified documents are drawn and subsequently edited.
 However, it should be noted that, if no such collection is available, the risk of linkages disappears, and hence the need to protect de-identified documents against those.

-Due to space constraints, the evaluation of the approach is limited to a single dataset of court cases, written in a single language (English).
-While we expect that those results also carry over other types of documents and languages, this remains to be tested experimentally.
-The same applies to the use of other model architectures and parameter size than the one employed for the evaluation (Qwen3-4B).
+Due to space constraints, the evaluation of the approach is limited to two datasets, written in a single language (English).
+While we expect that those results also carry over other types of documents and languages beyond those datasets, this remains to be tested experimentally.
+The same comment applies to the use of other model architectures and parameter size than the one employed for the evaluation (Qwen3-4B).